Climate Change Indicators in the United States

 Over time, data collection methods have changed as technology has improved.
 For example, wind speed collection methods have evolved substantially over the past 60 years, while aircraft reconnaissance began in 1944 and satellite tracking around 1966.
 Figure 1 shows how older hurricane counts have been adjusted to attempt to account for the lack of aircraft and satellite observations.
 Changes in data gathering technologies could substantially influence the overall patterns in Figures 2 and 3.
 The effects of these changes on data consistency over the life of the indicator would benefit from additional research.

-Hurricane counts are reported on several National Oceanic and Atmospheric Administration websites and were compiled using methods described in Knutson et al. (2010).
+Hurricane counts were compiled using methods described in Knutson et al. (2010).

-The ACE Index data (Figure 2) came from the National Oceanic and Atmospheric Administration's Climate Prediction Center, and are available online at: www.cpc.noaa.gov/products
+Data for Figures 1 and 2 came from the National Oceanic and Atmospheric Administration’s Hurricane Research Division, and are available online at: www.aoml.noaa.gov/hrd/

-information.shtml.
-Values for the PDI have been calculated by Kerry Emanuel at the Massachusetts Institute of Technology.
-Both indices are based on wind speed measurements compiled by the National Oceanic and Atmospheric Administration.
+_table.html.
+Values for Figure 3 have been calculated by Kerry Emanuel at the Massachusetts Institute of Technology.
+Both the ACE Index and the PDI are based on wind speed measurements compiled by the National Oceanic and Atmospheric Administration.